missionmike/wordpress-simple-share/readme.txt

 Please kindly report any issues or conflicts to the author by [opening a support request](https://wordpress.org/support/plugin/dts-simple-share/) or emailing the author.

+## Special Thanks

+Thanks to the contributors of the [social-share-urls GitHub repo](https://github.com/bradvin/social-share-urls), which helped make this plugin development possible.

 == Installation ==
 Download zip, install, activate!
 Check settings to reveal post types and sharebar positioning.
 Settings need to be saved after activation in order for the sharebar to appear on posts/pages.